envasetechnologies/.github/actions/README.md

 1. Secrets stored in secrets manager must be named `APP_NAME/ENVIRONMENT`

 2. `APP_VERSION` is pulled from `package.json` in Node projects and from `build.gradle` in Java projects.
 This is used to tag your ECR image.
-If you don't use semantic versioning, you can manuall pass in an image tag for ECR as seen in the example below.
+If you don't use semantic versioning, you can manually pass in an image tag for ECR as seen in the example below.

 3. A file named `task-definition-template.json` must be located in the root of your repo.
 Secret values will be templated in based on the `ENVIRONMENT` env var and application env vars can be hardcoded into the template or set in the pipeline where noted in the `deploy.yml`